-- 1. Complete Blue Ridge Community and Technical College Degree Seeking Application. - 2. \$25 Application Fee. - 3.
-Submit copy of a government issued ID. (updated September 2023) - 4.
-ACT/SAT/or other placement test scores such as the WV Grade 11 Math and English Assessments (Accuplacer is given to students without scores; for cutoff scores to be placed in foundation level classes, please review the Support Services section of this catalog). - 5.
+- 1. Complete Blue Ridge Community and Technical College Degree Seeking Application. - 2.
+Submit copy of a government issued ID. - 3.
+ACT/SAT/or other placement test scores such as the WV Grade 11 Math and English Assessments (Accuplacer is given to students without scores; for cutoff scores to be placed in foundation level classes, please review the Support Services section of this catalog). - 4.
 Official transcripts. - a.
 High School, GED or TASC scores REQUIRED FOR ADMISSIONStudents who have earned a prior degree or earned 15 or more college credits may have the high school transcript requirement waived upon receipt of official College transcripts.
 Students may still be required to submit high school transcripts for Financial Aid requirements. - b.
 Any and all colleges attended MAY BE REQUIRED FOR FINANCIAL AID AND TRANSFER OF CREDITS